RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

   }
   ```

-#### Steps:

-1. Create a new directory with your new Terraform configuration files.
+2. Create a new directory with your new Terraform configuration files.
-2. Run `terraform init` to initialize the new directory.
+3. Run `terraform init` to initialize the new directory.
-3. Run the following commands to import the resources into the state file:
+4. Run the following commands to import the resources into the state file:
     ```bash
     # Import the subscription resource
     terraform import rediscloud_subscription.example <subscription id>;
     # Import the database resource.
 The last argument contains the subscription id and the database id separated by a slash.
-    terraform import rediscloud_database.first_database <subscription id>/<database id>;
+    terraform import rediscloud_database.first_database <subscription id>/<first database id>;
+    terraform import rediscloud_database.second_database <subscription id>/<second database id>;

     ```
    **OPTIONAL**: If you have other resources like `rediscloud_cloud_account` or `rediscloud_subscription_peering`, then
-   you can import them as well:
+   you will need to import them as well:
      ```bash
      # Import rediscloud_cloud_account
      terraform import rediscloud_cloud_account.cloud_example <cloud account id>;